 You might already hear about hydraulic automatic transmission and Continuously Variable Transmission (CVT).
 CVT is the true automatic transmission used in almost all automatic cars nowadays.

-In CVT, a car gets a torque converter instead of a regular clutch, gets a planetary gear train as opposed to a regular gearbox.
-Don’t get confused if I say that CVT does not have a regular clutch, but it has a clutch inside the torque converter.
+In CVT, a car gets a torque converter instead of a regular clutch and gets a planetary gear train instead of a standard gearbox.
+Don’t get confused if I say that CVT does not have a normal clutch, but it has a clutch inside the torque converter.

 In the CVT, you will get an infinite gear ratio as it’s a traditional belt drive system.
 You won’t feel the jerk as the gear ratio is getting changed continuously.
-In a nutshell, I can say the traditional automatic transmission is far more refined and smooth to drive.
+I can say the traditional automatic transmission is far more refined and smooth to drive in a nutshell.

-In the case of the automatic manual transmission, you get the gearbox, clutch, and everything like a manual transmission.
+In an automatic manual transmission, you get the gearbox, clutch, and everything like a manual transmission.
 Only the clutch functionality is automated.
 You may feel like you are driving an automatic car, but you can always feel the gear shifting jerk.
 The automatic manual transmission does not offer an infinite gear ratio.
 What does that mean is that the car will take its own time to change the gear rather than when it is really required.

 |Automated Manual Transmission||Automatic Transmission|